gillian-guide/gillian-guide.github.io/docs/en/companion-mods.md

 ## Miscellaneous

+These mods don't enhance or fix anything necessarily - they're mods that *will* alter the experience in some way or add on top of it.
+Some of these are really nice to have but just didn't feel like they were a fit for the previous two groups, so there's that.

 | Mod | Developer(s) | Details |
 | :-: | :----------: | :-----: |
 | [Console Visuals](https://github.com/Tomasak/Console-Visuals/) | Tomasak, nastyyaboi, Ash_735, Attramet, brokensymmetry and Parallellines | Ports select console visuals to the PC version. |